 | Strong product feed, enough SKUs, need volume | PMax | Shopping segmentation / Search coverage as needed |

-| Need granular query control per SKU | Shopping (or equivalent retail setup) | PMax once negatives & priorities are healthy |
+| Need granular query control per SKU | Shopping | PMax once negatives & priorities are healthy |

 | High-AOV, long research queries | Non-brand Search + authoritative PDPs | PMax after data depth improves |

-| Competitors conquest your brand | Brand Search | Promotions + feed updates to stay price-competitive |
+| Competitors conquer your brand | Brand Search | Promotions + feed updates to stay price-competitive |

 Most ecommerce advertisers do not fail because they picked the wrong campaign type.